janekdb/scalacraft-domain/README.md

   - Zero exception throwing
 - No if statements

+### Semantic Versioning

+This project uses semantic versioning.
+See http://semver.org/ for details.

 ### Constrained and Unconstrained Domain Objects

 The scalacraft-domain library offers constrained instances of case classes and a parallel